 First coined by psychologist Herbert Freudenberger in the 1970s, employee burnout is a state of emotional and physical exhaustion that can lead to cynicism, lack of engagement, and even an inability to complete normal day-to-day activities.

 According to one survey of over 600 senior HR leaders, nearly half (46 percent) say work burnout is responsible for between 20 to 50 percent of their annual workforce turnover (further corroborated by our own research on the reasons why employees leave).

 If the conditions for employee burnout are present in your organization, then it’s never been more important to understand what they are, and how to deal with them properly.

 What causes employee burnout?

-While some cases of burnout result from individual personality factors or issues outside of work, it’s normally organisational issues that contribute to excessive stress.
+While some cases of burnout result from individual personality factors or issues outside of work, it’s normally organizational issues that contribute to excessive stress.
 The global pandemic will undoubtedly have impacted overall employee wellbeing, but you can still reduce employee burnout with the right approach.

 To help identify the contributing factors of burnout, Maslach & Leiter developed a framework that identifies how well matched (or in the case of employee burnout, mismatched) someone is with six different domains of their job environment.

 We’ve highlighted each of those domains below, along with suggestions for how to reduce stress in that particular domain.
-That way, you can help people feel more engaged, reduce stress-related health problems and build a better sense of community within your organisation.
+That way, you can help people feel more engaged, reduce stress-related health problems and build a better sense of community within your organization.